dallas-hall/learning-c/README.md

+# Learning C
 Learning C with a variety of sources.

+* CPT220 at university, which includes the following textbooks
   * The famous ANSI C Programming Langauge book.
-* A UNSW C course which is published on YouTube.
-* A UniMelb course, which is based on the textbook from the UNSW course.
+  * C How To Program 6th Edition

+## TODO

-Eventually I will be doing Modern C to use modern practices as the above sources are quite old and use deprecated concepts.
+Eventually I will be doing:

+* Modern C to use modern practices as the above sources are quite old and use deprecated concepts.
+* C How To Program 8th Edition